samuel-aubin/itermocil/README.md

 | `pre`     | Command that get executes before all other actions.

 ### Windows
-For each element o this array, a new iTerm window will be spawned.
+For each element of this array, a new iTerm window will be spawned.

 | Key        | Description
 |------------|----------------------------